HSSamuel/Betwise-Project/README.md

   `bash
 npm start
 `
-  The server will start on the port defined in your `.env` file (default is 5000).
+  The server starts on port defined in my `.env` file (default is 5000).

 ## 🧪 Running Tests